Bean bag chairs – you must admit, we all love them. We love how comfortable, convenient, well-constructed and even how colourful that they are.

 7 Simple Steps for Filling a Bean Bag

-1. Find a corner of a room (or even a bathtub) so if any spillage happens it is contained and easy to clean.
+1. Find a corner of a room (or even a bathtub) so if any spillage happens it is contained and easy to clean in one small area.

 4. Once you notice that your bean bag is filling up quite quickly and the filling is approaching the opening of the bag, close it up.

 5. Shake the bean bag (make sure it’s still closed!).
-This ensures that all the corners of the bean bag are filled.
+This ensures that all the corners of the bean bag are filled, before you top the bean bag up for the last time.

 Please note – you may need to repeat this step on larger bean bags.